Max-N-public/UntitledCOVID/README.md

 # __PURPOSE__

 Create a real-time map of San Diego that allows volunteers to support the less fortunate during the COVID-19 epidemic.

+- Have group call for people helping

+people with radios and phones

+- high schoolers and vetted adults

+discord nitro turbo

+split into different sections

+add discord to web ui

+each discord area is a region in san diego